 Avoid touching your face

 Keep your hands away from your eyes, nose, and mouth.
-Touching the mucous membranes on your face with your dirty hands allows germs to enter the body.
+Touching the mucous membranes on your face with unwashed dirty hands allows germs to enter the body.

 Sneeze or cough into a tissue or your elbow